-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS16 "Requirements for Sale and Leaseback Transactions"

 (4) Summary of significant accounting policies

 The significant accounting policies presented in the financial statements are summarized as follows.
 Except for those specifically indicated, the following accounting policies were applied consistently throughout the presented periods in the financial statements.